 1.5-mile out-and-back trail

-Because of the shortness of the trail and the fact that there is an ascent, it’s typically rated as easy to moderate, making it perfect for beginners who want a touch of a challenge.
+Because of how doable and short this one is, Doe Mountain Trail is typically rated as easy to moderate, making it perfect for beginners who want a small uphill challenge.

 3. Cathedral Rock Trail